-Unit 1: Performing (60 marks)
+• Unit 1: Performing (60 marks)

-In this unit learners will gain a holistic knowledge and understanding of the skills and techniques needed to reproduce an existing piece of professional/published work.
+Learners will gain holistic knowledge and understanding of skills and techniques needed to reproduce an existing piece of professional/published work.

-Unit 2: Creating (60 marks)
+• Unit 2: Creating (60 marks)

 In this unit learners will gain, develop and demonstrate knowledge and understanding of the skills and techniques needed to create and refine original work in the performing arts.